Last Updated on November 6, 2019 by Bilingual Kidspot

 Our Decision to Raise Bilingual Kids

-When I married an Italian, I had no doubt in my mind that when we had children we would raise them to be bilingual.
+When I married an Italian, I had no doubt in my mind that we would be raising bilingual kids.
 Being an English speaker I never learned another language until coming to Italy and never really understood how useful it could be.
 When you live in an English speaking country all your life, some people tend to think there is no need to learn another language.
 But with the numerous benefits of being bilingual, there is more to learning a language than just being able to communicate in another country.

 How we do it

 Children understand before they start to speak, whether you speak in one language, or multiple languages.
 Even from a very young age my son J who is now almost 4 years old was able to understand both.
 When he was just 7 months old he would clap his hands when asked to do so in either English or Italian, it was amazing.
 Of course nobody believed it until they saw it with their own eyes.

 As he grew he was able to follow directions in both languages, it just came naturally to him.
-Eventually when he was saying his first words he was saying a mixture of both which is completely normal while a child is building their vocabulary.
+Eventually when he was saying his first words he was mixing languages, which is completely normal while a child is building their vocabulary.

 At first J had a preference for English as he spent most of his time with myself during the days, I was actually worried that he wouldn’t speak Italian, but living in Italy I really had nothing to worry about.
 Soon enough his Italian took over and by age 2 he was speaking simple, but full sentences in both languages.

 There are some that say bilingual children can sometimes develop later on however this hasn’t been the case so far.
 I have not seen any delays in his language development, he is speaking as good as all of his friends in his pre-school class and his teacher’s tell me is doing quite well in general.